jessebmiller/rust-in-the-canyon/conflict.md

 Pair:                        You are moderately injured (permenant minor, mortal) Two pair:                    You are majorly injured (permenant moderate, moratl) Three of a kind:             You are majorly injured (permenant major, mortal) Face or Ace three of a kind: You are dead.
-You decide howi and when you die, but it's got to be this session.
+You decide how and when you die, but it's got to be this session.

 ### Injury, and Death